 How to calculate pH? - step by step solution

-- Now, you can also easily determine pOH and a concentration of hydroxide ions:
+- Now, you can also easily determine pOH and a concentration of hydroxide ions using the formulas:

-- In order to find a concentration of H+ ions you have to...:
+- To find a concentration of H⁺ ions, you have to...:

 cis the molar concentration of the solution; and